JohnBlue-git/VideoForm_SQL_C-Sharp/README.md

 # VideoForm_SQL_C-Sharp
-A form project of video stream application with saving and exporting function, which is supported by Emgu.CV and SQL
+A form project with video stream, image saving and image exporting functions, which is supported by WinForm, Emgu.CV and SQL